Orthodontics Palmdale & Lancaster, CA

 • Cavities

-The pressure of your bite isn’t distributed evenly and your teeth might crack or chip because they’re taking on more pressure than they should.
-TMJ disorders can also develop, causing pain and function issues with your jaw joint.
+This in turn may cause cracks and chips on the teeth that are taking on more pressure than they should.
+TMJ disorders can also develop, causing pain and functional issues with your jaw joint.

 Orthodontic Treatment Options